nicholasprussen/cs354-project/README.md

 In Google Chrome, click the puzzle piece icon in the top right corner, and click the pin icon next to "The Ultimate Anti-Productivity Tool"

 ### The Extension is now active on your google chrome.
-If you are a beta tester, follow this link to the related survey: Put link here
+If you are a beta tester, follow this link to the related survey: https://forms.gle/oU7ZaXDCVbryp8N76

+## Known Issues/Bugs
+Doesn't work while watching a video on YouTube
+If you drag it all the way down on a scrollable website it causes issues Not locked to boundaries of the page when resizing

+## Future Features
+Twitter implementation
+Additional Options
+Tooltips on how to get YouTube and Spotify links

 ## Version 0.1 BETA